 Pauline is a native of Guyana, South America, where she received her formal education.
 She holds a BA in English from Andrews University in Michigan and an MA/TESOL degree from St. Michael’s College in Vermont.
 Her studies and career have allowed her to teach English in Guyana, Trinidad and Tobago, Asia and Micronesia.
 She has taught Technical and Professional Writing at Kanazawa Institute of Technology, an engineering university in Northwestern Japan.
 From 2008-2012, she taught College Writing and Developmental Writing and at the University of Guam.
 Pauline’s research interests include ESL composition, Silence in the writing of students, rhetoric of speakers from traditionally oral language cultures, and teaching and learning composition through Japanese literary art forms.
 Her published articles include: Making College Writing Fun for ESL and EFL Learners Using Kamishibai; Just in Time Teaching: Communicating and Learning; Tools to Reach the Student in the Corner (co-authored); Goal – Setting: A Performance and Consciousness Booster (co-authored).

 Estee Beck (2011)

-Estee is a second-year doctoral student within the Rhetoric & Writing program.
-Her research explores the effects of cyber-surveillance and collection practices, with an emphasis on identity construction and big data categorization.
-Additional research associations include advocacy of new media and multimodal composition, and cyberfeminist critiques of online spaces.
-Her work has appeared in Computers & Composition Online, Technoculture, and KairosWikis.
-She is one of the associate editors for Computers & Composition, the digital projects consultant for Itineration, as well as the media facilitator for the Qualitative Research Network.
-You can find Estee on Twitter @estee_beck
+Estee is a third-year doctoral candidate within the Rhetoric & Writing program.
+Her current research theorizes the rhetorical forces of computer algorithms with extensions into digital surveillance.
+Additional research intersections include identity and technology, cyber- and techno-feminist theories and practices, remapping rhetorical memory, and advocacy of new media and multimodal composition in undergraduate and graduate curricula.
+Her work has appeared in Computers& Composition, Computers & Composition Online, Technoculture, and KairosWikis.
+She is an associate editor for Computers & Composition, and an associate editor for Itineration.
+Estee tweets from @estee_beck

 Stephen Boston (2010)